TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 "So now you're trying to bring the same ideas to embedded?" she asked.

 "Not just trying.
 I think I finally have an alpha implementation."
 Alex tapped the notebook tucked under his arm.
-"A lock-free, allocation-free implementation of persistent arrays using the C++ `std::array`.
-Zero heap usage, abd no exceptions.
+"A lock-free, allocation-free implementation of persistent arrays using the C++ `std::array` template class.
+Zero heap usage, and no exceptions.
 Modification through copy-on-write.
 And the whole thing compiles down to less than 4 KB of object code."

 Elena's eyebrows shot up.
-"That's...quite a challenge."
+"Full blown Clojure persistent data structures on a microcontroller.
+That's...impossible."

-"That's what I thought too, until about six months ago.
-But it turns out if you're willing to sacrifice some generality and embrace C++ compile-time capabilities, you can make the compiler do some of the heavy lifting."
+"No, no. Not full blown Clojure persistent data structures yet.
+I just implemented a placeholder implementation using copy-on-write as a pragmatic starting point.
+But with this, and a few Clojure core functions implemented in C++, I can demonstrate the value of the approach.
+Also, I discovered that if you're willing to sacrifice some of Clojure's generality and embrace C++ compile-time capabilities, you can make the compiler do some heavy lifting."

 "Show me," she demanded, opening her laptop right there, the glow of the screen illuminating her face in the dim museum light.

 Alex shook his head.
 "Not quite ready for that.
-The code works, but it's ugly.
-I need to clean it up, document it properly."
+The code works, ish, but it's ugly.
+I need to clean it up, document it properly.
+And I could really use some help from a real modern embedded C++ expert."

-"You're in Germany for how long?"
+"Bummer!
+You're in Germany for how long?"

 "Flying back Tuesday."